Dr. Zümrüt Alpinar Sencan

 2015: Ph.D. in Biomedical Ethics and Law, at the Institute for Biomedical Ethics and History of Medicine, Faculty of Medicine, University of Zurich, Zurich, Switzerland.

 Ph.D.
 Thesis: Organ Selling, Human Dignity and its Violation: A Critical Assessment of the Role of Dignity in the Contemporary Debate on Commercialization of Organs (Supervisor: Dr. Holger Baumann)

-2008-2010: Personal Assistant of Prof. Dr. Yaman Örs.
+2008-2010: Research assistant of Prof. Dr. Yaman Örs, professor emeritus of medical ethics and history of medicine at University of Ankara, Ankara, Turkey.
 Performed archival research, helped in systematising the academic and non-academic work of Prof. Dr. Yaman Örs.
 Edited and co-authored his book on Ethics (The Meaning and Meaninglessness of Ethics from the Perspective of a Scientific Philosopher Yaman Ors).

 2009: M.A. in the Department of Philosophy, The Graduate School of Social Sciences, Middle East Technical University, Ankara, Turkey.

 Master’s Thesis: Expansion of Rawls’s Theory of Justice as Fairness to Health Care (Supervisor: Prof. Dr. Ayhan Sol)

 2006: B.A. in the Department of Philosophy, Faculty of Arts and Sciences, Bogaziçi University, Istanbul, Turkey.